kyungoh22/nmt_transformer/README.md

 ## 1) Some remarks on key ideas

-- Our Transformer model is based on the architecture laid out by Vaswani et al in the paper ['Attention Is All You Need'](https://arxiv.org/abs/1706.03762).
+- My Transformer model is based on the architecture laid out by Vaswani et al in the paper ['Attention Is All You Need'](https://arxiv.org/abs/1706.03762).
 - Below, I offer a high-level overview of some key features and ideas.

 ### 1.1) Overview of the Self-Attention mechanism